susam/timebox/README.md

 has expired, any activity or work on the task is stopped, and a short break is taken before beginning another time box.

-This project offers scripts for Windows as well as Linux/OS X that may be used to run a time box for a specified duration.
+This project offers scripts for Windows as well as Linux/macOS that may be used to run a time box for a specified duration.